Welhox/MiniBash/README.md

 # Project

-My main focus was the parsin/lexing of the project, whie kirkram was in charge of executing.
+My main focus was the parsin/lexing of the project, whie Kirkram was in charge of executing.
 We also implemented some of the builtins ourselves: CD, PWD, EXPORT, UNSET, ENV, ECHO and EXIT.